php-dev-br/laravel-doc-pt-br/eloquent-relationships.md

 <a name="counting-related-models-on-morph-to-relationships"></a>

-### Counting Related Models on Morph To Relationships
+### Counting Related Models On Morph To Relationships

 If you would like to eager load a "morph to" relationship, as well as related model counts for the various entities that may be returned by that relationship,